 Ministry of Justice figures show that black men, who make up 2.8% of the male population, account for 10% of prisoners.
 According to the Equality and Human Rights Commission, the disproportion between black people in prison and in the population as a whole is now greater in the UK than in the United States.
 The Party believes that:

 - an alternative professional path for judges starting from law school should be created (as exists in a number of European countries), opening the way to a judiciary which is more representative of the population in terms of gender, age and ethnicity;

 - the sentencing guidance given to judges should be revised and the prison population progressively reduced to half of its current level with the resources freed up being used to fund forms of punishment which keep people in work and reduce the impact on families;

 - judges should be required to take into account representations not only on behalf of victims’ families but also of the families of individuals facing possible prison sentences;

-- consideration should be given to introducing a system, as exists in Finland, whereby fines are related to the ability to pay, so that wealthy offenders pay a similar proportion of income as poorer people;
+- consideration should be given to introducing a system, as exists in Finland, whereby fines are related to the ability to pay, so that better off offenders pay a similar proportion of income as poorer people.
+This would open a way to much greater use being made of fines and community sentences, rather than imprisonment, while respecting basic principles of justice;

 - the privatisation of parts of the prison service should be ended and the management of prisons restored to the public sector;